keedio/keedio-vagrant/README.md

 ```

-Answer Yes to all the repositories that you want to replicate.
+Answer "Yes" to all the repositories that you want to replicate.
 At the moment keedio-1.2 and keedio-1.2-updates.
 This will take several minutes.
 When the process is complete you can check the status of your repo by pointing your browser to http://buildoop/openbus/

-Exit form the buildoop VM
+Exit from the buildoop VM
 ```
 exit
 ```